shreyabirthare/public_lab3/README.md

 A short README file on how to run your code.
 Include build/make files if you created any, otherwise the README instructions on running the code should provide details on how to do so.

 Submit the following additional documents inside the docs directory.
-1) A Brief design document (1 to 2 pages) that explains your design choices (include citations, if you used referred to Internet sources), 2) An Output file (1 to 2 pages), showing sample output or screenshots to indicate your program works, and 3) An Evaluation doc (2 to 3 pages), for part 4 showing plots and making observations.
+1) A Brief design document ( 2 to 3 pages) that explains your design choices (include citations, if you used referred to Internet sources), 2) An Output file (1 to 2 pages), showing sample output or screenshots to indicate your program works, and 3) An Evaluation doc (2 to 3 pages), for part 4 showing plots and making observations.

+If you attempted the extra credit part, include a separate source code folder for this part and also include it in the design doc and show sample output.

 ## Grading Rubric

-Parts 1-3 account for 70% of the total lab grade:
+Parts 1-3 account for 85% of the total lab grade:

 * Code should have inline comments (5%).
 * GitHub repo should have adequate commits and meaningful commit messages (5%).
-* Source code should build and work correctly (40%).
+* Source code should build and work correctly (55%).
 * A descriptive design doc should be submitted (15%).
 * An output file should be included (5%).

-Parts 4 account for 30% of the total lab grade:
+Parts 4 accounts for 15% of the total lab grade:

 * Should provide steps in your eval docs about how you deployed your application on AWS.
-Include scripts in your repo if needed (5%).
+Include scripts in your repo if needed (15%).

+Part 5 acconunts for an extra 20% of the total lab grade.
 * An eval doc with measurement results and plots (15%).
 * Analysis of the results and answers to the questions in part 3 (10%).